rclone/rclone/docs/content/crypt.md

    \ "yandex"
 Storage> 5
 Remote to encrypt/decrypt.
-remote> remote:path
+Normally should contain a ':' and a path, eg "myremote:path/to/dir", "myremote:bucket" or "myremote:" remote> remote:path
 How to encrypt the filenames.
 Choose a number from below, or type in your own value